Applying Author Styles

 Twitter · Blog · Patreon · Discussions

-Parsing with functions
+Parsing with Functions

 One way a web page can change its appearance is with the style attribute.
 For example, this changes an element’s background color: